What took me so long?

 4013 Douglas Rd, Miami, FL 33133

-Guided tours are available September to June on Mondays, Wednesdays, Saturdays by appointment at either 10 a.m. or noon.
-Adults are $20; children $10, seniors $15.
+Guided tours are available September to June by appointment.
+Adults are $25.
 The tour is an hour.
+Tours currently not offered

 What’s near the Kampong in Miami

-A perfect combination for a visit to the Kampong is to visit the Barnacle Historic State Park, five minutes.
+A perfect combination for a visit to the Kampong is to visit the Barnacle Historic State Park, five minutes away.
 Also situated on Biscayne Bay, it was the home of coconut Grove pioneer home of Ralph Middleton Munroe, and helps you picture what Coconut Grove was like when Fairchild arrived.

 Another great combination would be to visit Fairchild Tropical Botanic Garden, named in honor of Fairchild although he was not the founder.
 It’s 10 minutes away and is a must-see for Miami visitors interested in nature.
 Allow plenty of time; there’s so much to see.